awootton/knotfreeiot/README.md

 The purpose of this unfinished project is to test auto-scaling of a large system.

-To do that there is a pub/sub iot server in package iot2 (which will be renamed to iot soon).
+To get started with that there is a pub/sub iot server in package iot.